timabbott/zulip/docs/production/mobile-push-notifications.md

 If you have any questions about the security model, contact support@zulipchat.com.

+## Submitting statistics

+Systems using the Mobile Push Notifications Service will by default submit basic statistics (e.g. Zulip version, number of users, number of messages sent) to the service.

+These aggregated statistics are incredibly helpful to the Zulip core team, allowing us to talk publicly about Zulip's popularity and prioritize features that are primarily for self-hosted installations.

+Our use of these usage statistics are governed by the same ToS and Privacy Policy that covers the Mobile Push Notifications Service itself.
+If your organization does not want to submit these statistics, you can simply disable this feature by simply setting `SUBMIT_USAGE_STATISTICS=False` in `/etc/zulip/settings.py`.

 ## Legacy signup

 Here are legacy instructions for signing a server up for push